PrefectHQ/prefect/docs/guides/variables.md

 - Only contain lowercase alphanumeric characters ([a-z], [0-9]) or underscores (_).
 Spaces are not allowed.
 - Be unique

-Values must have less than or equal to 5000 characters.
+Values must have less than or equal to 5000 characters when serialized.

 Optionally, you can add tags to the variable.